-Furthermore, the Company charters-in seven container vessels through sale and leaseback financing arrangements, under previously adopted ASC 840, with corresponding lease assets classified as "vessels under finance lease".
+Historically, the Company chartered-in seven container vessels through sale and leaseback financing arrangements, under previously adopted ASC 840, with corresponding lease assets classified as "vessels under finance lease".
 Leases of vessels and equipment, where the Company has substantially all the risks and rewards of ownership, are classified as finance lease liabilities.
 Each lease payment is allocated between reduction in liability and finance charges to achieve a constant rate on the capital balance outstanding.
 The interest element of the capital cost is charged to the Consolidated Statements of Operations over the lease period.
+During the year ended December 31, 2024, the Company exercised purchase options and took redelivery of the seven vessels with associated finance lease liabilities.